IRNAS/PitStop1/testing/sealing/README.md

 * Polyamide -rubber O-ring string

 The only case without any wet spots on the inside.
 This case didn't have screws on the top which could be a reason why it stayed dry.
-Also the thread on one of the backplate crews got broken but it didn't effect the water resistance of the case.
+Also the thread on one of the backplate screws got broken but it didn't effect the water resistance of the case.

 <span><img src="https://github.com/IRNAS/PitStop1/blob/master/testing/sealing/pics/polyamide_rubber_oring_1.JPG"  width="250px" height="187px">
 <img src="https://github.com/IRNAS/PitStop1/blob/master/testing/sealing/pics/polyamide_rubber_oring_2.JPG"  width="250px" height="187px">